 Web Services Librarian, University of Pittsburgh

 Jeff Wisniewski received his MLS from the University of Pittsburgh School of Information Sciences.
-He is the Web Services Librarian for the University Library System at the University of Pittsburgh, where he maintains the Library System's public website, staff intranet, coordinates technical support for Pitt's University-wide ETD program, and project manages new technology initiatives .
-He has served as a Visiting Lecturer in the School of Information Sciences at the University of Pittsburgh, has published in such journals as IRSQ, Online, and Computers in Libraries. has taught numerous technology workshops, and is a frequent presenter at web and Internet conferences.
+He is the Web Services & Communications Librarian for the University Library System at the University of Pittsburgh, where he maintains the Library System's public website, staff intranet, coordinates technical support for Pitt's University-wide ETD program, project manages new technology initiatives, and coordinates all internal and external communication efforts. .
+He has served as a Visiting Lecturer in the School of Information Sciences at the University of Pittsburgh, has published in such journals as IRSQ, Online Searcher, and Computers in Libraries.
+He has taught numerous technology workshops, and is a frequent presenter at web and Internet conferences.